openwdl/wdl/modules/SPEC.md

 **Distributed hosting over a centralized registry.** Git-based resolution was chosen over a central package server.
 The cost is discoverability—distributed systems are harder to search—which the ecosystem may address through community-maintained indexes outside the scope of this specification.
 The benefit is that no single organization can become a bottleneck or point of failure for the ecosystem.
 Environments that cannot depend on third-party SaaS can use this system unmodified.

+**Versions from Git tags.** Following Go modules, a module's version is defined by its Git tags rather than a manifest field.
+A manifest version would duplicate the tag and require engines to detect and reject mismatches between the two; deriving the version from the tag alone leaves nothing to fall out of sync.

-**Separate tool versioning.** The module version and the upstream tool version are tracked in distinct fields, but they are not independent.
+**Separate tool versioning.** The module version (defined by Git tags) and the upstream tool version (tracked in the `tools` field) are recorded in different places, but they are not independent.
 The module version contract is that unchanged versions must produce unchanged expected output; a tool update that alters output requires a module version bump.
 The `tools` array exists for provenance and license tracking, not as a substitute for proper semver on the module itself.

 **Display name, not resolution name.** The `name` field exists for human consumption.
 It is not used for dependency resolution; the importer names each dependency locally.
 This eliminates global namespace management, the squatting problem, and the need for a naming authority.